How to Attend Your First Classical Music Concert or Opera Performance

 - Clapping between acts is expected and appreciated.
 Laughter during a humorous part is certainly welcome!

 - Preparation, by reading about the opera and listening to some of the highlights, will help increase your enjoyment.
 You'll be able to concentrate more on the music, costumes, and acting, and less on reading the subtitles or surtitles.
 And yes, most operas are in foreign languages, but these days, most performances give the words in English.
 Because the words tend to repeat, the titles won't repeat, so don't worry, because you're not missing anything!

 - Dress: unless it's opening night, whatever you would wear to church or a dress-up party at a friend's house is fine.
 Opening night was once traditionally formal dress (white tie) or informal dress (black tie); today a dark suit will suffice.

 Now that you know the basics of how to attend a classical concert or opera, I hope you'll go forth and enjoy.
-Many communities give free classical performances, and some cities, like Dallas, even have free opera simulcasts (Dallas has theirs at Cowboys stadium, so wear those shorts and flip-flops, and even allow for pre-event tailgating).
+Many communities give free classical performances, and some cities, like Dallas, even have free opera simulcasts (Dallas has theirs at Klyde Warren Park, and you're free to dress comfortably, bring food (as they used to do a few centuries ago), or visit the food trucks).
 So find out what your city offers, and have a great time!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.